Pahasapa Formation: Fossil content

 As the Pahasapa is a marine limestone, the fossils it contains are primarily brachiopods and scattered corals, along with some crinoid plates, gastropods, and bryozoans.
 Corals are chiefly Syringopora, and are found generally found near the gradational contact with the Englewood Formation.
 Also found were the molluscs Bellerophon, Euomphalus, and the marine invertebrates Pentremites.
 Burrows, a trace fossil left by species working the sediment before it lithified, are also common in the lower sections of the formation.

 In the sections of the Pahasapa that have been dolomitized, many of the fossils have been destroyed due to recrystallization of the calcium carbonate, and those that remain have a distinctive "sugary" appearance.

 Features

 All of the caves in the Black Hills are developed in the Pahasapa.
-Two of the most notable of these caves are Wind Cave, the seventh largest cave in the world, and Jewel Cave, the third largest cave in the world.
-Wind Cave is known for its calcite box work, a distinctive speleothem, and its passages that intersect with paleocave fill, indicating Mississippian-era caves that developed and then were flooded with sediment.
+Two of the most notable of these caves are Wind Cave, the sixth longest cave in the world, and Jewel Cave, the fifth longest cave in the world.
+Wind Cave is known for its calcite boxwork, a distinctive speleothem, and its passages that intersect with paleocave fill, indicating Mississippian-era caves that developed and then were flooded with sediment.

 The Madison aquifer, the most important aquifer in South Dakota, is contained within the upper sections of the Pahasapa formation.